mannu1200/vehicle-tracking-barometer/Readme.md

 }

-TODO:
+#### TODO:
-Include loc in output of step 2 (in output data)
+  1. Include loc in output of step 2 (in output data)
+  2. Write a bash script for execution steps